 But how do you tell if the wiring is faulty?
 Or if the subfloor is riddled with termites?

 Worth the cost

 It’s a good idea to have the home inspected by professionals.
-For around a few hundred dollars, you can get a report that outlines the property’s faults and estimates the cost of any repairs.
+For a small cost, you can get a report that outlines the property’s faults and estimates the cost of any repairs.

 If you have that knowledge before you sign the contract of sale, you can could potentially negotiate a lower price.
 Or you can walk away altogether if the problems are too serious.

 There are two inspections you should consider if you’re thinking about making a bid or offer on a property.

 A qualified building inspector, architect or surveyor can inspect the house and provide you with a written report on its condition.

 Their expert eye can see past the cosmetic tricks that sellers sometimes use to hide faults.
 And they won’t let emotion get in the way, so you’ll get a completely objective opinion.

 A building report will usually assess things like: